joedjensen/five-day-forecast/README.md

 ![](./assets/images/forecastss.png)

 The button will reload results from local storage, not do a fresh pull from the API.
 Searching the city again in the main search bar will do a fresh API pull, and not add a button if one exists.
 An improvement would be to additionally store the time that results were stored, and do a fresh API pull if they are stale.
+It was decided to do it this way to improve latency on repeated attempts and to use local storage more interestingly.

 ## Code Snippets